-8.2.9 Available Curves
+10.2.9 Available Curves

-The following curve functions are supported.:
+The following curve functions are supported:

-- 1-to-1: Output is equal to the input (not editable). - Fixed: Output is constant regardless of input (offset editable). - Min/Max: Output is -100 if input is less than the specified value and 100 otherwise. - Zero/Max: Output is 0 if input is less than the specified value and 100 otherwise. - >0: Output is 0 if input is less than the specified value offset and equal to the input otherwise. - <0: Output matches the input when less than the specified value, and 0 otherwise. - ABSVAL: Output is the absolute-value of the input (editing the specified value will alter how the absolute-value is applied) - EXPO: Apply exponential curve to the input for non-linear response (editable see 8.2.10 Curve Editing). - Deadband: Output will not respond to input values near zero (editable see 8.2.10 Curve Editing). - Multi-point: Curve is based on 3, 5, 7, 9 or 13 user-defined points (editable see 8.2.10 Curve Editing).
+- 1-to-1: Output is equal to the input (not editable). - Fixed: Output is constant regardless of input (offset editable). - Min/Max: Output is -100 if input is less than the specified value and 100 otherwise. - Zero/Max: Output is 0 if input is less than the specified value and 100 otherwise. - >0: Output matches input when greater than the specified value, and 0 otherwise. - <0: Output matches the input when less than the specified value, and0 otherwise. - ABSVAL: Output is the absolute-value of the input (editing the specified value will alter how the absolute-value is applied) - EXPO: Apply exponential curve to the input for non-linear response (editable see Curve Editing). - Deadband: Output will not respond to input values near zero (editable see Curve Editing). - Multi-point: Curve is based on 3, 5, 7, 9, 11 or 13 user-defined points (editable see Curve Editing).